Elikill58/Negativity/README.md

 When enabled, Negativity performs various checks on player movements, actions, and packets to detect cheats.
 However, if you do not require cheat detection, you can disable it to save resources.

 ## Bad Connection and TPS Drop
-By default, if a player's ping exceeds 200 ms, Negativity will not create an alert.
-Additionally, if the server's TPS (Ticks Per Second) drops below 19, alerts will be disabled.
+By default, if a player's ping **exceeds 200 ms**, Negativity will not create an alert.
+Additionally, if the server's TPS (Ticks Per Second) **drops below 19**, alerts will be disabled.

 ## Translation